 Nominators should select the category where the nominee has made the most contributions, or that best fits the activities for which the nominator would like the nominee recognized.
 Nominations can span categories if the person or project meets the criteria of more than one, but the nomination should explain the contributions in each category.

 Lifetime achievement nominations should look across all categories and may be awarded in addition to another award in any given year.

-Nominees must be active members of LPSS or other related professional organizations (ACRL, GODORT, AALL, etc).
-Preference will be given to candidates who are members of LPSS.
+Nominees must be active members of PPIRS or other related professional organizations (ACRL, GODORT, AALL, etc).
+Preference will be given to candidates who are members of PPIRS.